Jun 9, 2016

 Keeping your name intriguing, simple and parallel to what your app is all about will attract users from the get-go.

-Remember, you shouldn’t go on a keyword stuffing frenzy—Apple will reject your app if you do this—but instead supplement your keywords and have copy that’s compelling enough to get users to install.
+Remember, you shouldn’t go on a keyword stuffing frenzy—Apple will reject your app if you do this—but instead supplement your keywords and have copied that’s compelling enough to get users to install.

 An app’s icon plays a significant role during the initial CTR and CVR as well as after the app has been installed on the user’s smartphone.
 Why after?
 Because the average smartphone user has 42 apps installed on their phone, but only uses 10 of them on a daily basis, making it really important for your app to stand out.
 Here are some points to keep in mind when designing an icon for conversions: